 Chef David Digregorio’s Ricotta Gnocchi is a blend of his favorite styles of this iconic Italian dish.
-Depending on the season, you can see it on our menu with Simple Tomato Sauce and Rosemary Cream, Sage, Brown Butter and Parmesan or hearty Duck Ragu, reserved for Chicago winters.
-Get your gnocchi fix at Osteria Via Stato tonight.
+Depending on the season, you can see it on our menu with Rosemary Butter & Simple Tomato Sauce, Sage, Brown Butter and Parmesan or hearty Duck Ragu, reserved for Chicago winters.
+Get your gnocchi fix at Osteria Via Stato every Sunday night.
 Click here to make a reservation.
 Saluti!

 Osteria Via Stato is an Italian restaurant in the River North neighborhood of Chicago.
 We pride ourselves on using seasonal ingredients, local producers and an all Italian wine list boasting over 300 labels.
-Join us for brunch, lunch or dinner for warm Italian hospitality and a sense of la dolce vida!
+Join us for lunch, dinner, warm Italian hospitality and a sense of la dolce vida!